March Equinox - Equal Day and Night, Nearly

 The March equinox marks the moment the Sun crosses the celestial equator – the imaginary line in the sky above the Earth’s equator – from south to north.
 This happens on March 19, 20, or 21 every year.

 Northern Spring – Southern Fall

-Equinoxes and solstices are opposite on either side of the equator, and the March equinox is also known as the "spring (vernal) equinox" in the Northern Hemisphere and as the "autumnal (fall) equinox" in the Southern Hemisphere.
+Equinoxes and solstices are opposite on either side of the equator.
+The March equinox is the spring (vernal) equinox in the Northern Hemisphere, marking the start of astronomical spring.
+In the Southern Hemisphere, it is the autumnal (fall) equinox, which marks the start of fall.

 On the equinox, night and day are nearly the same length – 12 hours – all over the world.
 This is the reason it's called an “equinox”, derived from Latin, meaning “equal night.”
 However, in reality, equinoxes don't have exactly 12 hours of daylight.

 The Earth's axis is always tilted at an angle of about 23.4° in relation to the ecliptic plane, the imaginary plane created by the Earth's path around the Sun.
 On any other day of the year, either the Southern Hemisphere or the Northern Hemisphere tilts a little towards the Sun.
 But on the two equinoxes, the tilt of the Earth's axis is perpendicular to the Sun's rays, like the illustration shows.